lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

          r1=  1.807   nkd= 87       q1=  5.403   nkg= 169
 ~~~

+_Note:_{: style="color: red"} When long, thin cells are used, or when PAW's are added to the basis set, some attention needs to be paid to the Ewald tolerance.

-The next group of data find the symmetry operations inherent in the
+The next block of output shows symmetry operations it in the
-crystal, and the irreducible k mesh given the operations it has.
+crystal, and the irreducible k mesh given the point group:

 ~~~
  SGROUP: 1 symmetry operations from 0 generators